nmwsharp/geometry-central/docs/docs/surface/surface_mesh/navigation.md

 ??? func "`#!cpp Edge::adjacentHalfedges()`"

-    Iterate over the two halfedges incident on this edge.
+    Iterate over the halfedges incident on this edge.
     ```cpp
     for(Halfedge he : edge.adjacentHalfedges()) {
       // do science here